 Supportive services for individuals, small businesses & veterans

-The annual Texas Capital Foundation Honors Grants will be a competitive grant application process, resulting in four grants.
+The Texas Capital Foundation Honors Awards is an annual, competitive grant application process, resulting in four grants.
 Live, Learn, and Lift grants will be $50,000 each, and the STAR grant will be $100,000.
 The foundation aims to fund small to mid-sized organizations that are creating and implementing innovative, sustainable solutions to serve the greatest needs of communities.

 Live Award